Last Updated on January 22, 2021 by Maggie Sutton

 Remember the four other costs of buying a house?
 Earnest money and your down payment are two of them, and they need to be defined for the purchase agreement.
 Earnest money is essentially a deposit you make to show the seller you’re serious about purchasing the home and your offer is in good faith.
 The amount you’ll pay in earnest money varies, but generally you can expect to put down 1 to 2 percent of the overall purchase price.
 Your earnest money typically goes into an escrow account until closing day, when it typically becomes part of your down payment.
 Earnest money is refundable if something causes the deal to fall through.
 For example, the home inspection finds major structural issues.
 However, this applies only if the terms were explicitly stated in the signed purchase agreement.

 Before you submit your offer, your real estate agent may ask you to write a personalized letter to the seller.
 Your letter should describe a little bit about who you are, your plans for the house and briefly explain your offer (provide rationale if offer is below asking price).
 You want to communicate to the seller that you respect them and their house.
 After all, the home you’re buying could be the seller’s childhood home, or the place where they raised their own kids.
 They likely have an emotional connection with the house and want to see it go to someone who will appreciate it.

 When it comes to buying a home, you need to do everything you can to gain an edge.
-Sometimes sending a letter can make all the difference between having your offer accepted and having to go back to the drawing board to find another home.
+In instances where there are multiple offers submitted, your offer could be the exact same as another potential buyer’s, but a letter could set your offer apart.
+Sometimes sending a letter can make all the difference between having your offer accepted and having to find another home.